-It has been estimated that those who are unemployed, those who are involuntary part-time workers, and those who are inactive but willing to work represent somewhat over 40 million people (Eurofound 2018 - discussing 2017).
-There are supplementary indicators used to monitor the evolution of underemployment:

-'available but not seeking,' 'underemployment', and 'seeking but not available for work' (measured as a percentage of the active population).
-Two of these indicators show recent improvements (European Commission 2019a;2019b).
-The proportion of workers in the EU who are 'Available to work but not seeking' (which includes the so-called category of 'discouraged') stood at 3.6 per cent of the labour force in the final quarter of 2020 (European Commission, 2021a).
-This rate decreased by 0.9 percentage points compared to the same quarter of the previous year.
-'Underemployment' (the proportion of those who would like to work additional hours and are available to do so) remained stable on the final quarter of 2019 at 2.9 per cent of the labour force.
-But the rate of those 'Seeking but not available for work' continues to be at 0.8 per cent of the labour force.
+It has been estimated that those who are unemployed, those who are involuntary part-time workers, and those who are inactive but willing to work represent somewhat over 40 million people (Eurofound, 2018 - discussing 2017).
+There are supplementary indicators used to monitor the evolution of underemployment: 'available but not seeking,' 'underemployment', and 'seeking but not available for work' (measured as a percentage of the active population).
+Two of these indicators show recent improvements (European Commission, 2019a; 2019b).
+The proportion of workers in the EU who are 'Available to work but not seeking' (which includes the so-called category of 'discouraged') stood at 3.4 per cent of the labour force in the third quarter of 2021 (European Commission, 2022a).
+This rate decreased by 0.6 percentage points compared to the same quarter of the previous year.
+'Underemployment' (the proportion of those who would like to work additional hours and are available to do so) likewise feel slightly (0.3 percentage points) to 2.7 per cent over the same period.
+But the rate of those 'Seeking but not available for work' fell more slowly by just 0.1 percentage points to 0.8 per cent of the labour force on a year-by-year basis to the third quarter of 2021.

 In previous reports in this series we reported on how the long-term unemployment rate (unemployment for 12 months or more) had doubled between 2008 and 2014 at EU level (that is, long-term unemployment as a percentage of the total number of active persons in the labour market).
-Fortunately, the long-term unemployment rate is now falling-although it is slow to improve and remains close to the pre-crisis rate of 2.6 per cent, and rates also remain higher than before the crisis in 13 Member States (Eurofound 2019a).
+The long-term unemployment has recently risen and remains close to the pre-crisis rate of 2.6 per cent.
+Rates also remain higher than before the crisis in 13 Member States (Eurofound 2022a).

-While the rate remained stable in the year up to the final quarter of 2020 (at 2.7 per cent), long-term unemployment still affected about 5.8 million people (somewhat lower than the numbers affected in Q1, 2008 - 6.1 million referring to the EU27) (Eurostat online database une_ltu_q; data not seasonally adjusted).
-Similarly, those unemployed for 2 years or more represented over 3.2 million people (Q4, 2020), which is again lower than the 2008 figure (3.9 million, Q1, 2008) (Eurostat online database une_ltu_q).
+The rate has thus risen by 0.2 percentage points in the year up to the third quarter of 2021 (at 2.8 per cent) and long-term unemployment continues to affect about 3.6 million people (lower than the peak affected in Q4, 2010 - 8.6 million) (Eurostat online database une_ltu_q; data not seasonally adjusted).
+Similarly, those unemployed for 2 years or more represented over 3.1 million people (Q3, 2021), up 0.1 percentage points compared the previous year.
+(Eurostat online database une_ltu_q).

 That unemployment continues to be an issue can be seen in how the proportions of Europe's unemployed people that are long-term unemployed continue to be high.
 This can be seen from what is called the share of unemployment that is constituted by long-term unemployment (that is, long-term unemployment -12 months or more- as a percentage of total unemployment).
-The share of long-term unemployed as a percentage of total unemployment declined in 2020, but is still high (37.6 per cent, Q4, 2020, compared to 41.2 per cent in Q4 2019, EU-27) (Eurostat online database lfsq_upgal).
-In 2008 it lay within this range at 38.8 per cent (Q1).
-Thus, long-term unemployment continues to be a concern with implications in human and social terms and with financial costs and possible impacts on social cohesion.
+The share of long-term unemployed as a percentage of total unemployment rose in 2021 from 19 per cent (Q1 2021) to 22.4 (Q4 2021), an increase of 3.4 percentage points.
+(Eurostat online database Ifsq_upgal).
+Thus, in the context of the recovery from Covid-19, long-term unemployment continues to be a concern with implications in human and social terms and with financial costs and possible impacts on social cohesion.